MNSGC-Ballooning/OPC-Library/README.txt

 The SPS 30 runs the read data function with the record data function, and can record new data every 1 seconds.

+The Plantower logs the number of hits, 03, 05, 10, 25, 50, 100.
+The SPS 30 logs the number of hits, Mass Concentrations PM1, PM2.5, PM4.0, PM10, Number Concentrations PM0.5, PM1, PM2.5, PM4.0, PM10, Average Particle size